|

 the first time then please

-do consider asking us again a few weeks later when we may well have some
+do consider asking us again a few weeks later when we may have some

 landfill, isn't it?

-If you would like to sell us your Logik IR100 radio
+If you would like to contact us please email

 any faults or symptoms clearly

-stated so that we can see if we are able to make you an
+stated so that we can see if we are able to help you.
+Needless to say

 you must be the owner of any radio